 This article will serve as the basis for a simple, and practical, guide to intermingling the ancient philosophy of Stoicism – of which Rational Emotive Behavioral Therapy, and its successor Cognitive Behavioral Therapy are, in part, based on – and Recovery from Addiction.
-If you find this guide helpful, please see our Facebook Group.
+If you find this guide helpful, visit Stoicrecovery.com and our Facebook Group for more material.

 Addiction causes us to have distorted thinking and irrational behavior.
 Stoicism teaches us that reason ie., virtue (or human excellence), is the highest good.
 It’s a philosophical way of life, and we’re taught that in order to live a truly happy life, we have to act in accordance with the nature of a social being.
 Which means a free and continuous exercise of wisdom, self-discipline, courage, and justice will allow us to live a truly good, fulfilling, and flourishing life.